 Climate research concerned with large-scale variability of the atmosphere, oceans, and land surface, including the cryosphere; past, present and projected future changes in the climate system (including those caused by human activities); climate simulation and prediction.

 Access: 01/01/1988 to present.

-Perform full text searches of 165,000 articles from all 46 GeoScienceWorld journals.
+Full text articles from all 46 GeoScienceWorld journals.
 Also search the 3.9 million citations indexed in GeoRef--the most comprehensive bibliographic database in the geosciences.

 Geology/geosciences.
 Coverage: 1669 to present (North America); 1933 to present (World) Geoscience geochemistry